Adhesive Application - panels

 What type of adhesive is best for gluing shredders

-Matefy Csaba from Szolvegy Târgu Mureș, told me about the problems faced by wood chipper manufacturers and explained how they came about.
-In the past, D3 adhesive was recommended for joints because it was sufficiently resistant to moisture to avoid problems with delamination.
+Matefy Csaba from Szolvegy Târgu Mureș, he told me about the problems experienced by manufacturers of wooden shredders and explained how they arose.
+In the past, D3 glue was recommended for joints, because it was sufficiently moisture resistant to prevent problems with delamination.

-As technology evolved, equipping kitchens with dishwashers became commonplace.
-Dishwashers are no longer seen as a luxury but a necessity, so many people can't imagine not having one in their kitchen.
+Over time technology has evolved and equipping kitchens with dishwashers has become commonplace.
+Now dishwashers are no longer seen as a luxury but a necessity, so many people can't imagine not having one in the kitchen.

 Initially no one thought that dishwashers would be the cause of the increase in complaints.
-The packaging stated how to care for them and made it clear that they should not be washed in the washing machine.
+The packaging mentioned how to care for them and clearly stated that they should not be washed in the washing machine.
 Except that the packaging or label is immediately discarded, and the instructions for use are hardly read.

-So the wooden choppers ended up in the washing machine along with the plates, cutlery and saucepans.
-Sometimes this was done immediately after purchase and was considered sterilisation before use.
+So the wooden choppers ended up in the washing machine with the plates, cutlery and saucepans.
+Sometimes this was done immediately after purchase and was considered sterilization before use.
 Washing technology involves boiling water and superheated steam, conditions that a D3 adhesive cannot withstand.
-The shredder would come out of the machine in pieces and that's how complaints arose.
+The cutter was coming out of the machine in pieces and that's how complaints arose.

-Attempts were made for a while to educate the public with articles such as "How to care for a kitchen chopper", but it was clear that this was not the answer.
+There was a period of trying to educate the public with articles such as "How to care for a kitchen grinder", but it was clear that this was not the answer.
 So more and more adhesive manufacturers steered their customers towards D4 adhesives, assuring them that the price difference would be covered by the lack of complaints.
-Solvegy decided to recommend only TISZABOND D4 adhesives Wood chipper manufacturers, telling them it's the only way a wood chipper joiner can survive in a dishwasher.
+Solvegy decided to recommend only TISZABOND D4 adhesives manufacturers of wooden shredders, telling them that it's the only way a jointed wooden shredder can survive in a dishwasher.

 wood chipper